zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/functions.md

     }
 ```

-To use extension methods Expression Evaluator need to know which classes implements extension methods.
+To use extension methods Expression Evaluator need to know which classes implement extension methods.

- - Expression Evaluator do not find extension methods by itself because depending on the size of your assembly it can be very slow.
+ - Expression Evaluator do not find extension methods by itself because depending on the size of your assembly, it can be very slow.
  - But if you want, you can use `StaticTypesForExtensionsMethods` list as shown below.

 ```csharp